varletjs/varlet/packages/varlet-ui/src/action-sheet/docs/en-US.md

 ### Action Disabled

-The option is passed `disabled` to leave the action in the disabled state
+The option is passed `disabled` to leave the action in the disabled state.

 ```html
 <script setup>